 Once an also-ran among identity theft protection services, IDShield has greatly improved its plans' features, and it now competes on an even playing field with IdentityForce and LifeLock.
-Despite a moderate price hike, IDShield is still the best identity theft protection bargain out there, especially for families, though its credit monitoring is rather skimpy compared to other services.
+Despite a moderate price hike, IDShield is a good identity theft protection bargain, especially for families, though its credit monitoring is rather skimpy compared to other services.

 IDShield monitors bank and credit-card accounts, social-media accounts like Facebook and LinkedIn and alerts you of data breaches and sex offenders.
 It also offers one-on-one privacy consultations and cyberbullying alerts, but we'd like to see it add a credit-improvement simulator.

 IDShield's three-bureau monitoring keeps an eye on all the major credit agencies and gives you a monthly credit score based on your TransUnion credit file.
 However, it doesn't give you any credit reports, unlike all the other services we've reviewed here.